-On the whole, contractors can earn more than their permanent counterparts, which is only fair considering the benefits that they have to give up.
-This step-by-step guide will tell you how to find and what to look for in a contract, as well as giving details on the various ways to operate – e.g. how to actually take home an income from your contract.
+Moving from permanent to contract often means a higher take-home pay, which is only fair considering the benefits contractors have to give up.
+Whatever your reasons for moving from permanent to self-employment, there are some key considerations to make before committing.
+This step-by-step guide will tell you how to find contract roles, what to look for in a contract, as well as giving details on the various ways to operate – i.e. how to actually take home an income from your contract.

-The good news is, despite the fact that the economy is still recovering, the demand for contractors, freelancers, interim managers and consultants doesn’t appear to have slowed.
-Corporates, and even government agencies, are turning to this highly-skilled and mobile work force to perform tasks and manage projects.
+The demand for contractors, freelancers, interim managers and consultants will always be high.
+Corporates and even government agencies are turning to this highly-skilled and mobile workforce to perform tasks and manage projects.
 Contractors and interim managers offer far more flexibility and are a lower long-term cost option, compared to taking on permanent members of staff.

 Finding a contract is really no different to changing jobs.
 You’ll need to make sure your CV is fully updated and then target recruitment agencies which specialise in your particular field.

-IR35 – this was launched by the government in order to stop permanent members of staff from switching to contracting but retaining the same benefits, risks and working practices as an employee, as well as being able to take more money home by working through their own Limited Companies.
+IR35 was launched by the government in order to stop staff moving from permanent to contract in the same company.
+This move saw ‘contractors’ retaining the same benefits, risks and working practices as an employee, as well as being able to take advantage of the tax reliefs and benefits of working through their own limited companies.

-Providing you take the necessary precautions, such as ensuring that you meet all of the conditions in your contract required to stay outside of IR35, and your working practices reflect the contract, then you really have very little to worry about.
-Click here for further details about IR35.
+Providing you take the necessary precautions (such as ensuring that you meet all of the conditions in your contract) required to stay outside of IR35, and your working practices reflect the contract, you have very little to worry about.

-If you choose to operate through your own Limited Company what do you need to do first and what is the timeline?
+If you choose to operate through your own limited company, you need to be aware of what you need to do and when you need to do it.

 1. Establish your IR35 status

-As soon as you find a contract and you have accepted it, try to establish whether the contract is OUTSIDE IR35 (sometimes called IR35 friendly) or in INSIDE IR35 (caught by IR35).
+As soon as you find a contract and you have accepted it, try to establish whether the contract is outside IR35 (sometimes called IR35 friendly) or inside IR35 (caught by IR35).

-Even if your contract is inside IR35, in financial terms it may still be worth working through a Limited Company, as you will only pay tax on 95% of your contract (rather than 100% if you work through an Umbrella Company) and you will also still be able to benefit from the Flat Rate VAT scheme.
+Even if your contract is inside IR35, in financial terms it may still be worth working through a limited company.
+Until April 2020, you will only pay employment tax and National Insurance on 95% of your contract income (rather than 100% if you work through an umbrella company) – this is known as the 5% allowance.